nikolaynau/vue-map-ui-docs/docs/components/tile/open-transport-tile-layer.md

 sidebarDepth: 0
 ---

-# OcmTileLayer
+# OpenTransportTileLayer

-The `VMapOcmTileLayer` component is used to load and display [Thunderforest](https://www.thunderforest.com) tiles on the map.
+The `VMapOpenTransportTileLayer` component is used to load and display [Thunderforest](https://www.thunderforest.com) tiles on the map.

 ## Basic usage